gruberb/blog-hugo/content/post/naming-things.md

 Have you ever tried to google a problem you have and found literally zero results?
 When this happens it often means that you ran against a wall and have to rethink what you are doing.
 Because its rarely the case that somebody else didn't solve it yet.

 And I talk here about standard, software project problems and not AI or ML problems which are still a new era.
 This brings me to "naming things".
-Since the problem is apparently not solved yet, and there are still blog posts, books and talks about it, and we believe in Mr.Market (here: Mr. Developer Community), which should be so smart to solve problems, then "naming things" is not the problem and rather a sympton of a depper, underlying issue.
+Since the problem is apparently not solved yet, and there are still blog posts, books and talks about it, and we believe in Mr.Market (here: Mr. Developer Community), which should be so smart to solve problems, then "naming things" is not the problem and rather a sympton of a deeper, underlying issue.

 ### Examples